siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 003 Pattern and Encoding.md

 - patterns are relational both internally and with respect to a recognizer;
 - encoding is not copying but induced reorganization;
 - the same pattern can be encoded differently by different loops;
+- one loop may also carry multiple encodings of the same encountered pattern;
 - good encoding is measured by later recognition, discrimination, and steering;
 - error is not outside encoding but one of its possible outcomes.